EDMC BioScan

 Conversion of system coordinates to regions thanks to klightspeed's EliteDangerousRegionMap.

-Species calculations are based on various sources, primarily the Deep Space Network and the Codex NSP and Bio requirements spreadsheet.
+Species calculations are based on various sources, primarily the Deep Space Network, the Codex NSP and Bio requirements spreadsheet, and the Canonn Biosheet.

 Nebula locations pulled from the Catalog of Galactic Nebulae (thanks marx and contributors)